harveyr/SublimeSnipe/README.md

 Also supports **Haskell**, **Javascript** (via node.js), and **PHP**.

+Half-baked support for **Go** just added.
+It works on my system, but maybe not on yours.

 I threw this together in a hurry.
 I'll try to make it a little more sophisticated shortly.

 For example, I'm not sure what happens when your code hangs.
 My guess is Sublime goes nighty-night.